orbeon/orbeon-forms-doc/form-runner/link-embed/java-api.md

 ## Limitations

+- Using non-combined resources is not supported (so `oxf.xforms.combine-resources` must be set to `true`, which is the default).
+- Embedding multiple forms is known to work in some cases, but has known issues so we don't recommend doing this (see [#1854](https://github.com/orbeon/orbeon-forms/issues/1854))
-- navigation between pages, such as the Form Runner Edit and Review pages, is not supported
+- Navigation between pages, such as the Form Runner Edit and Review pages, is not supported.
+Because of this:
-- the `send` action within a process does not support `replace="all"`
+    - The `send` action within a process does not support `replace="all"`.
-- embedding multiple forms is known to work in some cases, but has known issues so we don't recommend doing this (see [#1854](https://github.com/orbeon/orbeon-forms/issues/1854))
-- `oxf.xforms.combine-resources` must be set to `true`
+    - Autosave is not supported, as the prompts made to users, whether when [creating data](https://doc.orbeon.com/form-runner/persistence/autosave#new-page) or [editing existing data](https://doc.orbeon.com/form-runner/persistence/autosave#edit-page), make use of page navigation.
+If some of the users are logged in, you should probably [disable the autosave feature](https://doc.orbeon.com/form-runner/persistence/autosave#disabling-autosave).

 ## See also